-Spending on money on groceries is unavoidable – unless you want to eat out all the time which is even worse for your monthly budget.
+Spending money on groceries is unavoidable – unless you want to eat out all the time which is even worse for your monthly budget.
 That being said there are things you can do to optimize your savings and minimize the amount you spend on food without compromising quality.
+Keep reading to find out my 15 best tips for how to save money on groceries.

 Food is something that is highly valued and enjoyed in my household.
-Because of this we are often willing to spend more than the “average” Canadian family.
-According to Statistics Canada, in 2017 the average Canadian family spent just over $710 on groceries per month.
+Because of this, we are often willing to spend more than the “average” Canadian family.
+According to Statistics Canada, in 2019 the average Canadian family spent just around $860 per month on groceries.

 Even though my spending exceeds the average, I still like to know that I’m getting the best deal.
 If you google “how to save money on groceries” a ton of lists come up.
-Many of them are not specific to Canadians and I think many of them offer impractical ideas.
+Many of them are full of impractical ideas.

 Related Post: 5 Ways to Save Money with Babies